masiton/facebook-post-scraper/README.md

 # facebook-post-scraper
 Simple code that allows scraping Facebook Pages post data for education purposes.
-Use in a accordance with Facebook's ToS.
+Use in accordance with Facebook's ToS.

 # Usage
 Run project Archivator.Facebook.Tester to scrape posts from some predefined Facebook Pages written in Examples.txt.
 The output looks as follows: